- 3.0.275.8 Other Submission Processing Business Results Measures

 The number of workdays from receipt of the response or no reply date to the date the case is closed (10 days).

 This new performance indicator rolled out in October 2010 to the IMF SPCs and January 2011 to the BMF SPCs.

-This review is performed to ensure a 10 work day limit from suspense date to letter issuance date and a 10 work day limit from No Reply/Correspondence Received Date to Reject case closure date, (a total of 20 work days).
+This review is performed to ensure a 10 work day limit from suspense date to letter issuance date and a 10 work day limit from No Reply/Correspondence Received Date to Reject case closure date.
+If either of these two timeframes exceed 10 days, the case will be considered untimely.
 Review guidelines, as outlined in IRM 3.0.275.1.9, will apply to this timeliness initiative.
 Case records should be retained consistent with procedures in IRM 3.0.275.1.1.

 Improvement Team specialists utilize a Skip Interval and Random Start Number Tool which assists them with the random selection of returns where letters have been issued to the taxpayer by Submission Processing.
 Selected cases are loaded into a DCI housed on an Excel spreadsheet.
 This data is used to produce a monthly report, reflecting the timeliness for each SPC.
 Use the chart below to identify Cut-Off dates and due dates for the Monthly Reports.